oracle-samples/oci-streaming-datasync-sample/README.md

 3 Functions are used in this pattern.

-•	PopulateDataStreamFunction → This Function is used to populate the DataSyncStream .
+•	PopulateDataStreamFunction → This Function is used to populate the _DataSyncStream_ .
 It is invoked when the Source Application/s post data to the REST API exposed using API Gateway.

-•	ProcessDataStreamFunction → This Function reads the DataSyncStream  messages and calls the target application’s API.
+•	ProcessDataStreamFunction → This Function reads the _DataSyncStream_  messages and calls the target application’s API.
 If there is a failure in target application API call, the messages are sent to Error Streams.
 The Error Streams to use, are configurable at the Function Application level.
 This gives additional flexibility in defining the error conditions and the streams to which messages are pushed based on the business case.

 •	RetryFunction → This Function retries the messages in Error Streams.
 This Function is exposed as a public API using an API Gateway.
 The exposed API can be invoked as a batch process or on an ad-hoc basis, to reprocess the failed messages in any Error Stream.

 _API Gateway_

-There is one API Gateway used, SyncDataGateway.
+There is one API Gateway used, _SyncDataGateway_.
 There are 2 routes defined in API Gateway deployment.
-One is to map the PopulateDataStreamFunction and the other is to map the RetryFunction.
+One is to map the _PopulateDataStreamFunction_ and the other is to map the _RetryFunction_.

 _Vault_

-A vault called, DataSync_Vault is used to store the auth tokens as secrets.
+A vault called, _DataSyncVault_ is used to store the auth tokens as secrets.

 _Service Connector Hub_

 There are 3 Service Connectors used.

-•	Service Connector to connect DataSyncStream  to Functions, where the target of the Service Connector is set as a Function.
+•	Service Connector to connect _DataSyncStream_  to Functions, where the target of the Service Connector is set as a Function.

-•	Service Connector from Error Streams to Notifications called UnrecoverableErrorToNotificationsConnector.
+•	Service Connector from Error Streams to Notifications called _UnrecoverableErrorToNotificationsConnector_.

-•	Service Connector from Error Streams to Object Storage bucket, called UnrecoverableErrorToStorageConnector so that a support personnel is notified of the error and can later inspect the failed message in the Object Storage bucket.
+•	Service Connector from Error Streams to Object Storage bucket, called _UnrecoverableErrorToStorageConnector_ so that a support personnel is notified of the error and can later inspect the failed message in the Object Storage bucket.

 _Notifications_

-A topic called ErrorTopic is used in sending notifications by email.
+A topic called _ErrorTopic_ is used in sending notifications by email.
 This topic is configured as a target of the Service Connector.

 _Object Storage Bucket_

-An object storage bucket called stream-error-bucket is used to store errored messages.
+An object storage bucket called _stream-error-bucket_ is used to store errored messages.
 This bucket is configured as a target of the Service Connector.